kulturhaus-suderelbe/kulturhaus-suederelbe.de/veranstaltungen.md

-# Klotzquintett: How high the moon – Swingjugend in Wilhelmsburg, Michaeliskirche Neugraben am 3.
+# Klotzquintett: How high the moon – Swingjugend in Wilhelmsburg am 3.
 Nov.
 18 um 19 Uhr

 ![](/img/KlotzQuintett.jpg)